-It’s been less than 2 months since the official release of Drupal 8, and most developers have been getting their hands dirty figuring out the complexities of this highly nuanced upgrade.
+Since the official release of Drupal 8 developers have been getting their hands dirty figuring out the complexities of this highly nuanced upgrade.

 Want to know the ins and outs of Drupal?